zokhcat/bf-interpreter/README.md

 1. Ensure you have Zig installed on your system.
 You can download it from the [official Zig website](https://ziglang.org/download/).

-2. Clone this repository or download the `brainfuck.zig` file.
+2. Clone this repository.

-3. Open a terminal and navigate to the directory containing `brainfuck.zig`.

-4. Compile the project using the following command:
+3. Compile the project using the following command:

    ```
-   zig build-exe brainfuck.zig
+   zig build bf-interpreter
    ```

-5. This will create an executable named `brainfuck` (or `brainfuck.exe` on Windows).
+4. This will create an executable named `bf-interpreter` (or `bf-interpreter.exe` on Windows).

 ## Running the Interpreter